Home

 To achieve good stop band performance the bottom compartment has been divided in two sections.

-This also improves stop band in the VHF region.
+That also improves stop band in the VHF region.

-M2 brass nuts to fix the boards are soldered on the ground plane in order to improve they ground connection.
+M2 brass nuts to fix the boards are soldered on the ground plane in order to improve ground connection.

 The motherboard ground plane is soldered to the enclosure walls resulting a robust assembly.

-Boxed Motherboard top view
+Boxed Motherboard top view.

 Filter boards